ReznoRMichael/hollow-knight-completion-check/README.md

   — **Game Statistics** fixes/additions/changes:
   ✅ fix: Hunter's Journal now detects and displays the correct amount of maximum entries on both Zote routes (160 or 164).
   ✅ change: Moved Menderbug and Seal of Binding to Optional Journal Entries
+  ✅ change: Removed Charm Notches (they are already shown in Game Status section)
   ✅ addition: World Sense Ability (completion rate viewable in inventory/save slot)
   ✅ addition: Lifeblood Core Room Arcane Egg (the only missable relic in the game)
   ✅ addition: White Palace: Secret Room #3 (Lore Tablet)